PaperPrototype/Intro-Coding-and-Computers/08 - Stack + Heap/Lecture/english.md

 	// pop `add` off the stack
 }
 ```

+This actually makes sense when you think about it.
+How else would all the variables and functions we've made get stored in memory?...

 # Stack variables + Array confusion
 The size of a variable on the stack must always be known, at compile time (when we compile the code into a program file of 0s and 1s) and before the program ever runs.